-How to Hire a Good UI/UX Agency and Get a Transparent Design Estimation
+How to Hire a Good UI/UX Designer and Get a Transparent Design Estimation

 Senior UI/UX Designer at MobiDev

-Working as a UI/UX designer, I realized that the main problem of all deadlines and budget failures is the lack of information.
-Either it's estimation, or delivering UI/UX.
-To give you a better understanding of what I mean, I'll tell you my own true story.
+Working as a UI/UX designer, I realized that the primary cause of missed deadlines and budget failures is a lack of information, either inaccurate estimations or delivering UI/UX.
+I'll tell you my true story to illustrate what I mean.

-When discussing all ideas I wanted to realize, we discovered that all the renovation process should also include interior design, demolition, plastering, gypsuming, painting, wallpapering and finishing work.
-Thus, the entire renovation time frames grew into three months.
-As a result, in three months I received not just a newly wallpapered house, but a well-designed space that fully met my expectations.
-My sense of satisfaction was over the moon.
+We discovered that the renovation process would include interior design, demolition, plastering, applying gypsum, painting, wallpapering, and finishing work.
+The entire time frame grew into three months, and, in the end, I received not only a newly wallpapered house but also a well-designed space that met my expectations completely.
+My satisfaction was over the moon.

-Similar things happen in the UI/UX design process.
-When UI/UX experts make estimates they consider such design matter tasks that may not be obvious.
+Similar things can happen in the UI/UX design process.
+When UI/UX experts make estimates, they consider certain tasks that may not be immediately obvious.

-Here are some of the questions, UI/UX design agency would definitely ask you:
+Here are some of the questions a UI/UX designer would ask you:

-➢ Are there any existing design works to continue working on or should a designer start from scratch?
+➢ Are there any existing design works, or should a designer start from scratch?

 ➢ What kind of software do you want to build: mobile app, desktop app, web app/site?